deprimus/Tale/SETUP.md

 - if the dialog canvas is not activated, it is activated and the DialogIn animation will be played (if animations are present)
 - the dialog actor will be set, and the content will be typed character-by-character (if the dialog is in additive mode, the content will be added to the existing text.
 Otherwise, it will replace the existing text)
-- after the content is fully typed, the CTC object will be activated and placed after the text (or ACTC if the dialog is in additive mode)
+- after the content is fully typed, the CTC object will be activated and placed after the text (or ACTC instead of CTC if the dialog is in additive mode)
 - after the user advances the dialog, the CTC object is deactivated and:
   - if the next action is a dialog action, the canvas is left active
   - otherwise, the DialogOut animation is played (if present) and the canvas is deactivated